How do bucket toilets work?

 This 5-gallon bucket toilet is extremely light at only 3 lbs, but is still extremely durable.
 Reliance are so sure of its quality that the bucket comes with a five-year warranty.

 The stated weight capacity of the toilet is 300 lbs.
-However, we’ve seen heavier users saying they’ve had no problems using the loo.
+However, I’ve seen heavier users saying they’ve had no problems using the loo.

 The lid on this bucket toilet has a very secure lock which is useful if you’re worried about a rouge child or pet knocking the toilet over and creating a mess.

 It comes with three bag liners.
-However, these aren’t compostable, so we don’t recommend using them in your composting toilet.
+However, these aren’t compostable, so I don’t recommend using them in your composting toilet.
 They’re good to have as backups though!